seladb/PcapPlusPlus/README.md

 *On Windows (Visual Studio 2015):*

 1. run the **configure-windows-visual-studio.bat** batch file from PcapPlusPlus main directory.
-The script will ask you for the locations of WinPcap developer's packet and pthreads-win32.
+The script will ask you for the locations of WinPcap developer's pack and pthreads-win32.
 The script will modify mk\vs2015\PcapPlusPlusPropertySheet.props file with these locations
 2. PcapPlusPlus contains 3 Visual Studio solutions:
    1. **mk\vs2015\PcapPlusPlus.sln** - contains PcapPlusPlus libraries (Common++, Packet++ and Pcap++) and unit-tests projects
    2. **mk\vs2015\PcapPlusPlus-Examples.sln** - contains all PcapPlusPlus examples.
 Reuquires PcapPlusPlus.sln to be built
    3. **Examples\ArpSpoofing-VS2015-Project\ArpSpoofing.sln** - a fully configured project for working with PcapPlusPlus.
 You can use this project to write your own code using PcapPlusPlus.
-It already has all the include paths, libaray paths etc. configured, just delete the existing code, write your own code and build.
+It already has all the include paths, libaray paths configured.
+You can build and run this code or delete it and write your own code.
 This solution is also relocatable so you can move it to wherever you want and it will still build successfully.
 Reuquires PcapPlusPlus.sln to be built
 3. All solutions support both 32-bit (**x86**) and 64-bit (**x64**) configurations as well as **Debug** and **Release** modes.
 So actually 4 modes are supported: x86|Debug, x86|Release, x64|Debug, x64|Release

 *On Windows (MinGW32 + MinGW-w64):*